 - How will the views of the Welsh Government and the Assembly on draft EU laws in devolved areas be presented to the European Union?

 - Will the Welsh Government be represented on the EU-UK Joint Committee established under the Withdrawal Agreement?

 - How should the Assembly scrutinise the actions of the Welsh Ministers in this regard?

-The Committee will take oral evidence as part of its inquiry on the following dates:
+The Committee took oral evidence as part of its inquiry on the following dates:

 Business type: Committee Inquiry